kzu/wsrelay/README.md

     and deployment templates and what-not).
   * Setting up the end-to-end connection is also
     [far from simple](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-hybrid-connections-dotnet-get-started)
-    and is a long shot from what a typical `HttpClient` connection looks like.
+    and is a long shot from what a typical `HttpClient` or `ClientWebSocket` connection looks like.

-The [Azure App Service](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/) provides a cost-effective alternative that supports WebSockets too.
+The [Azure App Service](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/) provides a cost-effective alternative that supports WebSockets too (and is what `wsrelay` uses).
 It has its own limitations too:

   * You need to deploy the app yourself (although doing it from GitHub is trivial, as shown in the [Deployment](#deployment) steps above)